tetzng/pez/docs/faq.md

 ### How do I run conf.d hooks in my current shell?

 Source the activation script: `pez activate fish | source`.
 For persistence, place it in `~/.config/fish/config.fish` inside `if status is-interactive ... end`.
-This wraps `pez` so `install`/`upgrade`/`uninstall` source the affected conf.d files and emit events in-shell.
+This wraps `pez` so `install`/`upgrade`/`uninstall` source the affected conf.d files and emit events in the current shell.

 ### How do I uninstall everything not in pez.toml?